 Review of The AMA Handbook of Project Management

 From the name it sounds like one of those “boring” reference books which do not offer any information of practical use.
 However, a closer look reveals why it has been awarded the prestigious 2007 David I. Cleland Project Management Literature Award, presented by the Project Management Institute (PMI).
 The book is not only an authoritative guide on Project Management concepts and theories, it covers several case studies and offers advice and practical solutions to many common Project Management problems.

 Though it’s a great resource for Project Managers, it’s an equally good resource for PMP aspirants.
 The first section of the book is completely based on the PMBOK Guide and covers all the Knowledge Areas as described in the PMBOK Guide.
 It provides a refreshing perspective to the concepts in the PMBOK Guide that is quite different from that in traditional PMP Exam Prep books.
 The second section provides a very good coverage of Ethics and Professional Responsibility in Project Management.
 The third and fourth sections talk about important issues in Project Management and the fifth covers industry application of Project Management Practice.

-The list price of the book is $79.95, but I can help you get it for free.
+The list price of the book is around $50, but I can help you get it for free.
 Yes, if you are a PMI Member, you can get this book for free on books24x7.
 Read my earlier post 250 Free Project Management books for PMI Members for more details.
 If you are interested in the hard copy, you can get one from Amazon at a discounted price.

 If you are preparing for the PMP Exam, and tired of the traditional “boot camp” approach to exam preparation, I suggest you refer to this book for a refreshing change.
 More importantly, if you have failed the PMP Exam in the previous attempt and preparing for re-examination, this book may help you see the concepts in a different light.